lulzsun/blitz-app-adblock/README.md

 # Blitz App Adblock

-A simple and quick patcher that blocks ads/trackers on the Blitz.gg desktop application (supports macOS and Windows).
+A simple and quick patcher that blocks ads/trackers on the Blitz.gg desktop application (supports Mac and Windows).

 If Blitz.gg updates, you will need to rerun the program to reapply the patch.